Jari-Matti Latvala: 2012 season

-For 2012 Latvala was promoted to Ford's number one after the departure of Hirvonen to Rival's Citroen Total.
-For the first round in Monte-Carlo Jari-Mati-Latvala took the first stages wins before going off the road at the last stage of day 1, without having rally 2 rules in the event(a.k.a. formidably known as superrally rules) he retired.
+For 2012, Latvala was promoted to Ford's number one after the departure of Hirvonen to Rival's Citroen Total.
+For the first round in Monte-Carlo, he took the first stages wins before going off the road at the last stage of day 1, without having rally 2 rules in the event(a.k.a. formidably known as superrally rules) he retired.
 Round 2 in Sweden and Latvala took his first win of the season and the first as Ford's number one.
 Mexico saw another retirement of Latvala, and it continued to round 4 in Vodafone Rally de Portugal.
-Recently Latvala was injured during the testing for the 5th round in Argentina, he is due to be replaced by Prodrive's Dani Sordo, but should be able to compete by the next round in Greece.
+He was injured during the testing for the fifth round in Argentina, and was replaced by Prodrive's Dani Sordo, but was able to compete by the next round in Greece.